Thornbury (Changing Times)

 - Pupils should be taught about changes within living memory (KS1 History).

 - Go to the Roman room and find out about the local hoard of coins found nearby.
 Ask students to use their creativity and imagination to come up with ideas about what the coins were used for and why they were buried under the ground.

-- Create a Yellow Pages directory for a certain year (suggest early this century) advertising the trades in the local area.
+- Create a Yellow Pages directory for a certain year (suggest last century) advertising the trades in the local area.
 Students should first of all research the different trades in the museum then come up with short adverts for the directory.
 They could do this individually or as a class.
 Get a modern-day Yellow Pages and look at how the different trades have changed, which ones still exist and which have died out.

 Thornbury Roots is a website providing a history of the older houses in Thornbury and the families who lived in them together with a collection of databases, primary historical resources and photographs.